Best of What’s New 2022: Rules

 YOU MUST PAY $300 (PRIOR TO AUGUST 15) OR $350 (PRIOR TO OCTOBER 7) TO COMPETE FOR THIS ITEM.
 A product or technology should be entered by filling out the entry form on this website and submitting with an administrative fee.
-The fee is $300 per product entered before midnight (EST) on the early-bird entry deadline of August 15, 2022, and $350 per product entered before midnight (EST) on the final entry deadline of October 8, 2021.
+The fee is $300 per product entered before midnight (EST) on the early-bird entry deadline of August 15, 2022, and $350 per product entered before midnight (EST) on the final entry deadline of October 12, 2022.
 You may enter as many products as you like.
 There are no refunds, so please read the rules carefully before submitting.

 6. ENTRY FORM